trallnag/ansible-roles-depot/windows_burnt_toast/README.md

 BurntToast is installed from the PowerShell Gallery [here](https://www.powershellgallery.com/packages/BurntToast).

 BurntToast is pinned to a specific version.
 The version is specified in [`./files/install-module.ps1`](./files/install-module.ps1).

-BurntToast is not kept up to date.

 A custom application is added to the registry to improve the notification experience with BurntToast